Twitter, TweetDeck suffer global outage, thousands hit

-(Reuters) - Twitter Inc said late on Tuesday that the social media website and its dashboard management platform TweetDeck was hit with an outage, with thousands of global users left in the dark.
+(Reuters) - Twitter Inc (TWTR.N) said late on Tuesday that the social media website and its dashboard management platform TweetDeck was hit with an outage, with thousands of global users left in the dark.

 "You might have had trouble Tweeting, getting notifications, or viewing DMs.
 We're currently working on a fix, and should be back to normal soon", the company said in a tweet bit.ly/2mMFBUv, which did not give further details.